If you choose to live in private accommodation, or if you have been unsuccessful in your hall application, you have plenty of options.

 Read the information about Your University password and email account.

-The University also operates a housing list, where private landlords can advertise their properties directly to our students.
+The University also operates a private accommodation list, where private landlords can advertise their properties directly to our students.
 While these properties are not inspected, we do require copies of gas safety certificates and documentation proving ownership.

 Here are the websites that proved most popular to our current and former students when seeking house shares: